Kiffhost/exalted-scripture-understanding/Attributes & Traits/Anima/Lunar Castes/Casteless.md

 # Anima Effects

 Shifting and unconstrained, the Casteless’ animas ease their transformations.
 They can also call upon the Lunar Castes’ anima powers, transitioning between the moon’s phases (p.
 XX).

-# Caste Attributes

-The Casteless lack Caste Attributes but have greater aptitude at mastering unfavored Attributes.
-Associations: The season of autumn, the element of wood, the color gray, the Maiden of Journeys.
 - At dim anima, the cost of shifting into human shapes is discounted by two motes.
 - At bonfire anima, the cost of shifting into animal shapes is discounted by two motes.
 This doesn’t apply to Charms like Towering Beast Form or Emerald Grasshopper Form.
 - Once per day, she may use the once-per-day power of any Lunar Caste.
 She can’t use it again until she’s used the powers of all three Castes, or the session ends — e.g., a Casteless who uses the Full Moon power must use the Changing Moon and No Moon powers before she can use the Full Moon power again that session.

+# Caste Attributes

+The Casteless lack Caste Attributes but have greater aptitude at mastering unfavored Attributes.

+# Associations
+The season of autumn, the element of wood, the color gray, the Maiden of Journeys.

 # Sobriquets